factionsecurity/factionsecurity.github.io/docs/blog/posts/Faction Boilerplates.md

 As the security assessor, you can easily add these to different sections of your report.
 Below is a screen-share of using Global Templates in your reports.

-<iframe width="1280" height="641" src="https://www.youtube.com/embed/uucCzTkTfCk?hd=1" title="Using Global Templates in PenTesting Reprots" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="1280" height="641" src="https://www.youtube.com/embed/uucCzTkTfCk?hd=1" title="Using Global Templates in PenTesting Reports" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### User Assessment Templates
 User Assessment Templates work the same as the Global Assessment Templates but are specific to your user account.
 This can allow you to add your own flare to a report that you might not want to share with the rest of the team.